Azure/azure-kusto-spark/docs/KustoSink.md

 # Kusto Sink Connector

-Kusto sink connector allows writing data from Spark to a table in the specified Kusto cluster and database
+Kusto sink connector allows writing data from Spark to a table in the specified Kusto cluster and database.
+>**Note:** You cannot write using the connector into into the source table of a materialized view.

 ## Authentication